One DnD 2025 Class and Subclass Tier List Breakdown

 Stars

-Star Map (Level 3) – B- Tier – Getting both Guidance and Guiding Bolt for free is pretty nice, but being able to get multiple free casts of Guiding Bolt per day is quite nice as it’s like a really good attack cantrip early and still a decent one in later levels.
+Star Map (Level 3) – C+ Tier – Getting both Guidance and Guiding Bolt for free is pretty nice, but being able to get multiple free casts of Guiding Bolt per day is quite nice as it’s like a really good attack cantrip early and still a decent one in later levels.
+This isn’t a super high impact ability, but consistently good.

-Starry Form (Level 3) – A- Tier – Three good forms that are great now and remain great over the course of many levels.
+Starry Form (Level 3) – B Tier – Three good forms that are great now and remain good over the course of many levels, even if they don’t scale at all until level 10.

-Cosmic Omen (Level 6) – A- Tier – Even though this takes up your reaction, being able to use your reaction every turn to add an average of 3.5 to a friend’s roll or subtract 3.5 from an enemies roll is very strong and will likely be better than it may seem.
+Cosmic Omen (Level 6) – B Tier – Even though this takes up your reaction, being able to use your reaction every turn to add an average of 3.5 to a friend’s roll or subtract 3.5 from an enemies roll is quite strong and will likely be better than it may seem.
+The only drawback is you don’t get many charges of this and, even if you use it, it can still not work to your advantage making this a somewhat inconsistent ability.

-Full of Stars (Level 14) – B+ Tier – While it’s unlikely that you’re getting hit often, having resistance to the most common damage types is still really nice.
+Full of Stars (Level 14) – B Tier – While it’s unlikely that you’re getting hit often in general, having resistance to the most common damage types is still really nice.

 Wildfire

-2nd Level Spells (Level 3) – B Tier – Right now, both of these spells are just decent damage options, nothing spectacular.
+1st and 2nd Level Spells (Level 3) – B* Tier – Neither 1st level spell you’re excited about, but both are usable in a pinch.
+For right now, both of your 2nd level spells are just decent damage options, nothing spectacular.
 However, once you get access to Conjure Minor Elementals, having Scorching Ray makes your potential damage output extremely high, higher than any other Druid subclass by a pretty significant margin.
 You do need four more levels to get to this point and more levels to capitalize on it, but if your campaign is going to at least level 10, you will get some good value out of this.
 All that said, I’m trying to weigh abilities how they are now rather than how they will be, so right now it’s in the C+ to B- range, but by level 9, I would put this at A to A+ tier based on how strong the interaction between Conjure Minor Elementals and Scorching Ray is.
 To that end, I’m going with a rough average of B to not skew the rankings too much.

 Enhanced Bond (Level 6) – B- Tier – A modest increase to your Fire and Healing spells as you gain an average of 4.5 to your rolls.
 Decent overall, but this is nice to functionally upgrade your Produce Flame.